 How to report a roadside issue

-- Report the incident at support.turo.com as soon as possible.
+- Breakdown: Have your guest report the incident at support.turo.com as soon as possible.

-- If you can still drive, continue your trip and report the damage within 24 hours from the time of the incident.
+- Accident - vehicle can be driven: Have them report the damage within 24 hours from the time of the incident.

 Where we provide coverage

 Roadside assistance is available in Great Britain, including Northern Ireland.

 Guests should inform you via Turo messaging if they plan to drive in Europe.
 If you choose not to approve their plans, you may contact support.turo.com to cancel the trip.
 If you do approve, you must ensure your vehicle is capable of making the trip.